firozkhan18/technologies-notes/java-one-by-one.md

 ### **Conclusion**
 This setup gives you a full-stack system with **Java Spring Boot**, **MongoDB**, **Kafka**, and a **React.js** frontend.
 You have CRUD functionality for users, Kafka integration for messaging, and CI/CD pipelines for continuous integration and deployment.
 You can add authentication, security, and other features as needed, such as **JWT authentication**, **Role-based access control**, etc.

+No file chosen
+Attach files by dragging & dropping, selecting or pasting them.